gradle/gradle/subprojects/docs/src/docs/release/notes.md

         sourceSets sourceSets.main
     }

-There was a great demand by the Gradle community for having a first class code coverage plugin in the Gradle distribution.
-Therefore we're very happy that this plugin was provided by [Andrew Oberstar](https://github.com/ajoberstar), an energetic member of the Gradle community.
+This plugin was contributed by [Andrew Oberstar](https://github.com/ajoberstar), an energetic member of the Gradle community, and is a long requested out-of-the-box feature that is a very welcome addition.

 ### Build Setup Plugin (i)